 Please check opening times with each castle to avoid disappointment.

 East of Inverness - Mixture of formal gardens and parkland, including maze.
+Originally built by the Thane of Cawdo around the legendary holly tree, this is ancestral home of the Campbells of Cawdor.
 Open daily 10am - 5.30pm from May to early October.
 Gift shop and tearoom.
 Golf course.
+Riverside walks on the estate.
 Admission charges apply.

-East of Nairn, this castle was the home of the Brodie family until the late 20th century.
+East of Nairn - The castle was the home of the Brodie family until the late 20th century.
 The family’s association goes back further than the castle, possibly as far as 1160 when it is believed Malcolm IV gave these lands to the Brodies.
 In 1645, the castle came under attack from Montrose’s army.
 Today, you can still see the additions made to the building in the 17th and 19th centuries.
-Castle open various days April to October.
+Castle open various days April to October with guided tours.
 Admission charge.
-Tearoom and Shop.
-Grounds open all year.
+Tearoom and gift shop.
+Children's playround.
+Wooded grounds (including famous collection of daffodils) open all year.
+National Trust for Scotland.

-Picturesque ruins at Drumnadrochit on the shores of Loch Ness.
-Visitor centre with exhibition, filmshow, shop and restaurant.
+Drumnadrochit - Picturesque ruins on the banks of Loch Ness, 15 miles from Inverness.
+Visitor centre with exhibition, film show, shop and restaurant.
 Open all year.
+Admission charges apply.
 Historic Scotland.
-Admission charges apply.

 This much-photographed castle at Dornie was around before Viking times, but was rebuilt from a ruin in the early years of the 20th century.
 Used for film sets such as 'Highlander', it sits on its own tiny island, with the stunning backdrop of Loch Alsh and Skye in the distance.
 Open daily February - December.
 Admission charges apply.
 Gift shop and restaurant.

-Home of the Chief of Clan MacLeod on the Isle of Skye.
+Isle of Skye - Home of the Chief of Clan MacLeod.
 It is said to be the oldest inhabited castle in Scotland today.
 Paintings, antiques, weapons and relics such as the famous Fairy Flag and items from Bonnie Prince Charlie and Flora MacDonald.
 Open daily 1 April to 15 October 10am to 5pm.
 Open by appointment in Winter for groups only.
 Admission charges apply.
 Gardens, wooded grounds and seal boat trips.
 Gift shop and restaurant.

-Situated on the coast near Golspie, it's the most northerly of Scotland's great houses and the largest in the Northern Highlands with 189 rooms.
+Near Golspie - Dunrobin Castle is the most northerly of Scotland's great houses and the largest in the Northern Highlands with 189 rooms.
 Dunrobin Castle is also one of Britain's oldest continuously inhabited houses dating back to the early 1300s, home to the Earls and later, the Dukes of Sutherland.
-Open April to mid October.
+The most photographed castle on the North Coast 500 route.
+Falconry displays take place on the castle lawn.
+Museum in the castle grounds.
+Tearoom and gift shop.
+Open April to October.
 Admission charges apply.

-Located between Thurso and John O'Groats.
-The Queen Mother's old home in Caithness, now holiday home to the Prince of Wales in early August when the castle is closed.
-Castle and Gardens open to visitors usually from May to September (but closed during the last week in July and first week in August when Prince Charles is there on holiday).
+Located between Thurso and John O'Groats, this is the Queen Mother's former holiday home in Caithness.
+The Castle, Walled Gardens and small Animal Centre are open to visitors from May to September (but closed during the last week in July and first week in August when Prince Charles the Duke of Rothesay is in residence for his annual visit to Caithness).
+The Duke is Chieftain at Mey Highland Games, held at John O'Groats each year.
 Opening times are from 10.30am until 4pm.
 Visitor centre with tearoom, toilets and gift shop.
 Admission charges apply.

 This area is home to Scotland’s only Castle Trail - a selection of 13 unique castles and often referred to as Castle Country.
 Experience the romance and history of these restored family castles, ruins and stately homes, by simply following the trail.
 With its distinctive white on brown signs and a blue castle logo, which leads you through the heart of Aberdeenshire, it couldn't be a simpler day out.